ghy99/DataVerse/src/ckanext-resourcecontroller/README.md

 # ckanext-resourcecontroller

-This module extends the IPackageController interface provided by CKAN
+This module extends the IResourceController interface provided by CKAN, and is used to hook logic into the resource view.

 >> ** This module is no longer used**